Mediation – How can PBC Mediation Services Help?

 The mediator receives submissions (document disclosure) from both parties and a venue is agreed where the mediation is to take place.

 The mediation starts with an all parties meeting (known as “The joint meeting”) where each side has the opportunity to make a brief, uninterrupted statement of their position.
 In most cases joint meetings are not held but this will be agreed by both sides.
-The meeting is then broken up as the parties go to separate rooms where the mediator will attend upon both in turn.
-Here, the mediator tries to identify common ground and discuss parameters that would form the basis of a settlement as he alternates between the two separate meeting rooms.
+The meeting is then broken up as the parties go to separate rooms.
+The mediator will attend upon both in turn.
+Here, the mediator tries to identify common ground and discuss parameters that would form the basis of a settlement.
 If at any time the mediator determines it is beneficial to do so all parties may be called back into a joint meeting.

 It is important to note that during the separate meetings the mediator will not disclose sensitive information to the other party without obtaining prior sanction and (where applicable) the limitations of that disclosure.

-Should settlement terms be agreed the mediator will prepare the mediation agreement (where there has been no court intervention) or a tomlin order (where court proceedings have already been commenced) for all parties to agree and sign.
+Should settlement terms be agreed the mediator will prepare the mediation agreement (where there has been no court intervention).
+Otherwise a tomlin order (where court proceedings have already been commenced).
+All parties to agree and sign.
 If it is a tomlin order then the solicitors acting shall file this with the court for final approval.
 Generally, the court proceedings are suspended but, depending on the terms of the tomlin order, there may be grounds for the court proceedings to be dismissed.